oracle/graaljs/docs/user/JavaScriptCompatibility.md

 <sub>
 <a name="fn1">1</a>: Positive lookaround is supported in both engines.
 <br/>
-<a name="fn2">2</a>: TRegex and JOni only support a subset of the lookbehind assertions that can match at most a bounded number of characters.
+<a name="fn2">2</a>: TRegex and Joni only support a subset of the lookbehind assertions that can match at most a bounded number of characters.
 </sub>

 <br/>
 <br/>

 We are currently working on implementing negative lookahead and more support for lookbehind in TRegex.
 On the other hand, full support of backreferences is out of scope for a finite state automaton engine like TRegex.
-Graal.js uses [Nashorn](http://openjdk.java.net/projects/nashorn/)'s port of the JOni engine, which is based on ECMAScript 5 and misses support for most features of ECMAScript 6 and beyond.
+Graal JavaScript uses [Nashorn](http://openjdk.java.net/projects/nashorn/)'s port of the Joni engine, which is based on ECMAScript 5 and misses support for most features of ECMAScript 6 and beyond.
 For more details on the implementation of the engines, see [RegExpImplementation.md](../contributor/RegExpImplementation.md).

 ## Compatibility extensions

-The following objects and methods are available in Graal JavaScript for compatibility with other JavaScript execution engines such as Rhino.
+The following objects and methods are available in Graal JavaScript for compatibility with other JavaScript execution engines.
 Note that the behaviour of such methods might not strictly match the semantics of those methods in all existing engines.

+### Language features

+#### Conditional catch clauses
+Graal JavaScript supports conditional catch clauses:

+  try {
+    myMethod(); // can throw
+  } catch (e if e instanceof TypeError) {
+    print("TypeError caught");
+  } catch (e) {
+    print("another Error caught");
+  }

 ### Global methods

 #### `exit(status)` or `quit(status)`

-Exists the engine and returns the specified status code.
+Exits the engine and returns the specified status code.

 #### `load(source, args)`